Zocker-Welt/Zawa/README.md

     print "This is an else";
 }

+// While loop
 while (condition) {
+    print "This is a while loop";
+}

+// For loop
+for (initializer; condition; incrementer) {
-    print "This is a while";
+    print "This is a for loop"
 }
 ```